EPCCed/Activities/Activities/Reference/Readme.md

 # Reference material

-This is reference material to be used for outreach events:
+This is reference material that can be used for outreach events:

 * `Audience Profiles` - gives an overview of the different types of audience that we see turning up to outreach events.
 * `Wee Archie Blue` - gives a technical summary of Wee Archie Blue (blue, in this case refers to the colour of the LEDs used).